Lech Poznań

 The club was established on 19 March 1922 as KS Lutnia Dębiec, later changing its name several times.
-From 1930 until 1994, the club was closely linked to Polish State Railways (PKP).
+Until 1994, the club was closely linked to Polish State Railways (PKP).
 As a result, its popular nickname is Kolejorz [kɔˈlɛjɔʂ], which means The Railwayman in local slang.
 The club's debut in the Polish top division took place in the year 1948.
-The brightest era of Lech was in the early 1980s and early 1990s.
-Lech has won the Polish league a total of eight times, most recently in 2022, and is the most popular football club in the Greater Poland region.
+The brightest era of Lech was in the early 1980s and early 1990s when they won 5 Polish league titles, 3 Polish Cups and a Polish Super Cup.
+Lech has won the Polish league a total of nine times, most recently in 2025, and is the most popular football club in the Greater Poland region.